flipperdevices/flipperzero-firmware/ReadMe.md

 - UL: [add workflow to automatic CodeQL Code scanning #599 (By derskythe)](https://github.com/DarkFlippers/unleashed-firmware/pull/599)
 - Many apps versions incremented with fix deadlock caused by use of view_port_update while locking model (By RogueMaster & xMasterX)
 - Updated: [BG Loader (By twisted-pear)](https://github.com/twisted-pear/bgloader) - New App Icon (By xMasterX)
+- Many apps renamed or re-categorized.
+Please delete your apps folder before install to prevent duplicates.

 <a name="release">